omerxx/tmux-floax/README.md

     # M        Both    The mouse position
     # W        Both    The window position on the status line
     # S        -y      The line above or below the status line
+For instance, to make it locate in the top-right
+# set -g @floax-width 'R'
+# set -g @floax-height '0'
-set -g @floax-width 'C'
+set -g @floax-x 'C'
-set -g @floax-height 'C'
+set -g @floax-y 'C'

 # The border color can be changed, these are the colors supported by Tmux:
 # black, red, green, yellow, blue, magenta, cyan, white for the standard